Hullow/42/get_next_line/Concepts-GNL.md

 [Linux Hints](https://linuxhint.com/posix-read-functioning-in-c-programming/):
 >If the read() function returns successfully, it returns the number of bytes read.
 A result that is equal to 0 means that the file is read to the end, and -1 means that an error occurs

+On the buffer used by `read()`, Copilot says:
+>In the context of the `read()` system call, a buffer is a block of memory used for temporary storage of data.
+When you call `read(int fildes, void *buf, size_t nbyte);`, you're asking the system to read `nbyte` bytes of data from the file or device represented by `fildes`, and store that data in the memory area pointed to by `buf`.
+This buffer must be large enough to hold at least `nbyte` bytes.
+The data can then be processed from this buffer as needed.
+This is a common pattern in I/O operations, as it allows for efficient reading and writing of data.

 # [EOF](https://stackoverflow.com/a/7622741/21457978)
 EOF (as defined in the C language) is not a character/not an ASCII value.
 That's why getc returns an int and not an unsigned char - because the character read could have any value in the range of unsigned char, and the return value of getc also needs to be able to represent the non-character value EOF (which is necessarily negative).